Please take the time to read through this material to learn what is needed, what to expect and what makes Mike Dale Drum Studio the best!

 It is never to late to live your dream.
 It is also very rewarding to have a creative outlet at the end of a grueling work day.

 Yes!
 Lets face it, drums appeal to a certain personality.
-Drumming is very psychical, loud and instantly fun in many ways.
+Drumming is very physical, loud and instantly fun in many ways.

 No, it is actually best to start out with a drum pad and develop the correct technique first.
+A drum pad can also provide the student/parent with some time before purchasing a drum set.
 A drum pad is a practice device developed to mimic the Snare Drum.
 A drum pad can range anywhere from $20.00 to $40.00.
-After a few months of learning the basics, parents and students can then decide if they want to take the next step and purchase a drum set.
-If the student already has a drum set, we still encourage parents to purchase a drum pad.
+This is a great way to “tip toe” into drumming.
 Students always have fun in the lessons due to them having ample time on the drum set.
 It is not uncommon for a new student to be playing to one of their favorite songs by the end of the first or second lesson!

-Just like many things, you can spend as much or as little as you like.
-On average it is safe to say a very basic, fully functioning set, used, would be around $500.00 and up.
+Just like many things, you can spend as little or as much as you like.
+On average, it is safe to say that a very basic, fully functioning used set, would be around $400.00.
 There is also the option to purchase a new set.
-Stores like Riverton Music in Sandy and Salt City Drum located in Murray are terrific places to purchase sets.
-There are also times when parents buy cheap sets on www.ksl.com and regret it later.
-There are some used quality drum sets listed on ksl, parents just need to know what to look for.
+A Store like Riverton Music in Sandy is a terrific place to purchase a set.
+New drum sets purchased from Riverton Music come with a warranty.
+There are times when parents buy cheap sets on KSL and regret it later.
+There are some used quality drum sets listed on KSL, parents just need to know what to look for.
 Feel free to contact Mike Dale personally @ 801-943-2621 with questions.
-It is an investment and one should feel as though they made an educated decision on their purchase.
-Also keep in mind that a quality instrument maintains its value as apposed to a drum set you would purchase at Costco.
+A drum set is an investment, and one should feel as though they made an educated decision on their purchase.
+Also keep in mind that a quality instrument maintains its value as apposed to a drum set you would purchase at a warehouse retailer.

 No, the drum set does not require you to have a understanding of another instrument.
 It is however recommended that if the student wishes to play in the school band, they will need to have had at least two years of piano.
 When a child enrolls in the school band program, they will learn how to play various percussion instruments, including the bell kit.
 This is where the piano and basic music theory comes in.
 The staff at Mike Dale Drum Studio’s can provide the student with instruction to help them become comfortable with the numerous percussion instruments as well as the drum set.